rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/trees.md

 #### common operation are:
 1. **depth-first traversal** -> visit/access every node only once in a vertical order.
 2. **level-first / breadth-first traversal** -> visit/access every node only once in a level order, horizontally, always starting from top left.
-3. **search** -> searching for a specific value in the tree, either of the above traversal technique can be used.
+3. **search** -> searching for a specific value in the tree, either of the above traversal implementation or technique can be used.

 **NB:**
 in my current understanding,
 - **Breadth-first search is not similar to breadth-first traversal, also, depth-first search is not similar to depth-first traversal.**
- - The aim of ***search*** is to look for a given target node if it exist and when a match(s) is found the algorithm short-circuits(the algorithm stop exploring other unvisited vertices).
+ - The common use case for ***search*** is to look for a given target value if it exist and when a match(s) is found the algorithm short-circuits(the algorithm stop exploring other unvisited vertices).
 The return type of the search algorithm can vary depending on the problem that is being solved by the graph, but in most cases, the return type  can be any of the following other than ***void***:
    1. the node/value searched for.
    2. index/position of the node/value being searched for.
    3. boolean of either true if the node/value exist or false if the node/value don't exist.